shunsuke1980/study-german-with-ai/README.md

 # Study German with AI

-A Jekyll-based blog that documents a German language learning journey from A2 to C2 level using AI-generated content.
+A Jekyll-based blog that documents a German language learning journey to A2 level using AI-generated content.
 This project automatically generates daily German texts with vocabulary tracking and provides explanations in both Japanese and English.

 ## 🎯 Project Overview